 Choose how often to get feature updates for Office 2016 apps

-For the Office 2016 software, you must choose how often you want users to get feature updates.
+For Office 2016, you must choose how often you want users to get feature updates.
 Which frequency you choose depends on several factors, including how many line-of-business applications, add-ins, or macros that you need to test any time that there are feature updates to Office, Project, or Visio.
-For example, if you use specialized Excel workbooks in your business, you may want to get feature updates only every four months.
+For example, if you use specialized Excel workbooks in your business, you may want to get feature updates only every six months.
 This gives you time to test that your Excel workbooks work with the new features that Microsoft releases.

 For more information, read this overview.

 Manually download and install the Office apps by using the Office 2016 Deployment Tool